Why Get Screened

 Screening for High Blood Pressure

-A high level of LDL cholesterol in the blood causes sticky plaque to build up in the walls of the arteries (seen here in orange).
-This increases your risk of heart disease.
-Atherosclerosis -- hardening and narrowing of the arteries -- can progress without symptoms for many years.
+If you have too much LDL cholesterol in your blood, plaque builds up in the walls of your arteries (seen here in orange).
+This makes heart disease more likely.
 Over time it can lead to heart attack and stroke.
-Lifestyle changes and medications can reduce this "bad" cholesterol and lower the risk of cardiovascular disease.
+Lifestyle changes and medications can lower your LDL levels.

 Determining Cholesterol Levels